 What about taking both examinations but not fulfilling all of the other requirements to actually be certified?
 Maybe you don’t have the experience requirement, or don’t want to pay the annual fee, or don’t want to spend time with all of that ongoing training.
 What you could do is state on your resume that you’ve passed one or both exams.
 That at least proves you have a lot of very specific accounting knowledge.
 This is a good idea, and it’s certainly better than saying nothing at all about a certification.

-So, in short.
-I suggest that you go after just one certification, with the CPA having priority over the CMA.
-If you’re just finishing up college it doesn’t hurt to sit for both exams, since your knowledge will be fresh, and you’ll have a better chance of passing both.
+In short, I suggest that you go after just one certification, with the CPA having priority over the CMA.
+If you’re just finishing up college, it doesn’t hurt to sit for both exams, since your knowledge will be fresh, and you’ll have a better chance of passing both.
 If you’re a really senior manager already, obtaining a certification may not make much sense.
 But if you’re trying to get into a management role for the first time, having a CPA or CMA certification is a good idea.